yohhoy/av1parser/README.md

 ## Usage (Example)
-Run with maxmum verbose output:
+Run with maximum verbose output:
 ```
 $ cargo run stream/parkjoy.webm -vvv
 ...
 ```

-(The semantics of each syntax elements are defined in AV1 specficiation.
+(The semantics of each syntax element are defined in AV1 specification.
 Enjoy it! :P)

 ## Details